matrix-org/matrix-spec-proposals/proposals/3720-account-status.md

 endpoint, missing user in the remote server's response, etc).

-The combination of the lists of user IDs from `user_statuses` and `failures` must match the full list of user IDs provided in the request via `user_id` parameters.
+The combination of the lists of user IDs from `user_statuses` and `failures` must match the full list of user IDs provided in the request.

 If one or more account(s) is not local to the homeserver this request is performed on, the homeserver must attempt to retrieve account status using the